codefresh-io/cap-docs.codefresh.io/_docs/pipelines/steps/git-clone.md

 ## Checkout code using the Codefresh Runner

-If you are using the [Hybrid version]({{site.baseurl}}/docs/enterprise/installation-security/#hybrid-installation) of Codefresh and a have a [Codefresh runner]({{site.baseurl}}/docs/enterprise/codefresh-runner/) installed, you need to use the fully qualified path of the git repository:
+If you are using the [Codefresh runner]({{site.baseurl}}/docs/installation/codefresh-runner/), you need to use the fully qualified path of the Git repository:

 `codefresh.yml`
 {% highlight yaml %}